 In 2007 he received an Emmy Award in the category of Outstanding Achievement for Individual Excellence On Camera/Performer for his work in the multiple Emmy Award winning documentary Jump Rhythm Jazz Project: Getting There, produced by HMS Media for public television.

 Leo most recently performed in Clara's Dream: A Jazz Nutcracker at the Music Hall in Portsmouth, NH.

 Leo grew up dancing at North Andover School of Dance.
 He has been on faculty at the Boston Conservatory where he taught jazz and directed the Hoofers, the student taught tap company.
 He also teaches Master classes throughout the North East.
-Leo resides in Tewksbury with his wife, Meghan and their dog Teddy.
+Leo resides in Andover with his wife, Meghan, their son Rudy and their dog Teddy.
 He loves being home at North Andover School of Dance.
 Things really have come full circle.
 There is no place like home!

 Sara Heath began her dance training at the age of three.
 An alumna of North Andover School of Dance, Sara has trained in ballet, jazz, tap, lyrical, contemporary, pointe, and cheer and pom styles.
 As a member of the competitive dance team, Sara won several awards both regionally and nationally as a soloist and alongside her teammates.

 Sara is a graduate of Assumption College, where she received degrees in history and English writing.
 While at Assumption, Sara was a member of the Ladyhounds Dance Team, of which she served as captain her junior and senior years.
 With the dance team, Sara performed at football games and men’s and women’s basketball games, as well as at campus and community events.
 During her four years with the team, Sara received numerous All American nominations and has joined the team as it has earned national rankings at the National Dance Alliance Collegiate Nationals in Daytona Beach, Florida.